top of page

 Christmas Documentary - Merchants of Joy

-This documentary on Prime follows 4 of the main Christmas tree sellers in NYC.
+This documentary on Amazon Prime follows 4 of the main Christmas tree sellers in NYC.
 Loads of micro stuff - PES, oligopoly, keeping barriers to entry, tonnes of interdependence, bidding for spots etc. A bit of excitement with the mafia.
 Warning - It has a bit of swearing.

 Christmas Archive